 MPT will present dozens of arts residencies for youth during the summer months.
 Details are being finalized now.
 Please keep an eye on us!

-We once again created a re-enactment shown in this video for the Bay View Tragedy, May 1, 2016.
+We once again created a re-enactment for the Bay View Tragedy, May 1, 2016.

 SuperStars Camp, for kids on the autism spectrum, with other special needs, and their friends and siblings, is now accepting registration for the June residency.